-Trellis is picky about what sort of variables it allows in the formula. bwplot, dotplot, barchart and stripplot, for example, allow only the y variable to be a factor.
-Lattice allows x to be the factor, which in fact enables the creation of the more conventional form of Box Plots and Bar Charts.
-A typical problem with such plots is that the tick labels (which for factors are its levels) are long and often overlap - Lattice deals with this by allowing the labels to be rotated and/or abbreviated through the scales argument (see Figure 5 for an example).
+Trellis is picky about what sort of variables it allows in the formula. bwplot, dotplot, barchart and stripplot, for example, allow only the y variable to be a factor. lattice allows x to be the factor, which in fact enables the creation of the more conventional form of Box Plots and Bar Charts.
+A typical problem with such plots is that the tick labels (which for factors are its levels) are long and often overlap - lattice deals with this by allowing the labels to be rotated and/or abbreviated through the scales argument (see Figure 5 for an example).

 Most other Trellis functions, including xyplot, levelplot and cloud require all variables to be numeric.
 While this is consistent with the nature of these plots, it is often appropriate to use categorical variables there, albeit after coercing them to be numeric.
 However, we would still want the levels of the factor to provide tick mark positions and labels.
-Figure 8 shows what is hopefully a convincing illustration.
+One such example is given in Figure 7.